Bac9nynkiH/bank-app/readme.md

 ## For Running Tests

-- Ensure Docker is running, as the application uses the Testcontainers library for integration tests.
-This library requires Docker to manage test databases and other resources.
+- Ensure Docker is running and available to connections from java app, as the application uses the Testcontainers library for integration tests.